lokibt/library/README.md

 intent.putExtra(BluetoothAdapter.EXTRA_LOKIBT_GROUP, "com.example.MY_DEVICE_GROUP_NAME");
 startActivityForResult(intent, MY_REQUEST_CODE);
 ```
 Please note that the device group names are not checked for uniqueness.
 It is in your responsibility to prevent naming-collisions with device groups of others.
-We therefore recommend to prefix your group name with the name of a domain you own.
+I therefore recommend to prefix your group name with the name of a domain you own.

 ### Testing on real hardware

 If you want to test your app with the Bluetooth hardware on a real device, you have to revert all import statements from `import com.lokibt.bluetooth.*` back to `import android.bluetooth.*`.
 This is also definitely recommended before releasing the app ;)

-We plan to make our code aware of real hardware and release builds, so that no extra actions would be required by you.
+I plan to make our code aware of real hardware and release builds, so that no extra actions would be required by you.

 ## Limitations

-Re-implementing Android's Bluetooth API is a big task, therefore we concentrate on the core functionality of Bluetooth, sending and receiving Data over a RFCOMM socket, right now.
+Re-implementing Android's Bluetooth API is a big task, therefore I concentrate on the core functionality of Bluetooth, sending and receiving Data over a RFCOMM socket, right now.
 All examples on [the Bluetooth Overview page](https://developer.android.com/guide/topics/connectivity/bluetooth) except for the one about using profiles should work.

 The support for **Pairing** is just a stub with no real functionality so far.
-We plan to add full pairing support as soon as possible.
+I plan to add full pairing support as soon as possible.

 Everything related to **Bluetooth profiles** has not been implemented at all.
-We want to support profiles, but not before the core functionality has been fully implemented.
+I want to support profiles, but not before the core functionality has been fully implemented.

 ### Class implementation status